Kir4R00t/Kir4R00t/README.md

     <br><br>
 </p>

-- 🌱 Currently I am working on a recipe management app (It will be very similar to supercook com)
+- 🌱 Currently I am working on a recipe management app (It will be very similar to supercook com).
+I'm creating it to expand my Django and database (MySQL) skills.